blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 When using CPU detectors, you can add one CPU detector per camera.
 Adding more detectors than the number of cameras should not improve performance.

-## Edge-TPU Detector
+## Edge TPU Detector

-The EdgeTPU detector type runs a TensorFlow Lite model utilizing the Google Coral delegate for hardware acceleration.
-To configure an EdgeTPU detector, set the `"type"` attribute to `"edgetpu"`.
+The Edge TPU detector type runs a TensorFlow Lite model utilizing the Google Coral delegate for hardware acceleration.
+To configure an Edge TPU detector, set the `"type"` attribute to `"edgetpu"`.

-The EdgeTPU device can be specified using the `"device"` attribute according to the [Documentation for the TensorFlow Lite Python API](https://coral.ai/docs/edgetpu/multiple-edgetpu/#using-the-tensorflow-lite-python-api).
+The Edge TPU device can be specified using the `"device"` attribute according to the [Documentation for the TensorFlow Lite Python API](https://coral.ai/docs/edgetpu/multiple-edgetpu/#using-the-tensorflow-lite-python-api).
 If not set, the delegate will use the first device it finds.

 A TensorFlow Lite model is provided in the container at `/edgetpu_model.tflite` and is used by this detector type by default.
 To provide your own model, bind mount the file into the container and provide the path with `model.path`.

 :::tip

-See [common Edge-TPU troubleshooting steps](/troubleshooting/edgetpu) if the EdgeTPu is not detected.
+See [common Edge TPU troubleshooting steps](/troubleshooting/edgetpu) if the Edge TPU is not detected.

 :::